-It was bought by the current owner in 2011 and has undergone a four year renovation project to bring it up to date for modern living, while restoring many of the finest rooms to their 18th century condition.
+It was purchased by the current owner in 2011 and has undergone a four year renovation project to bring it up to date for modern living, while restoring many of the finest rooms to their 18th century condition.

 The project manager was Brian Shaw, assisted by Mel Shanley; local craftsmen were used throughout.